IceClear/SeedVR2/README.md

     </h4>
 </div>

-<strong>SeedVR2 is a one-step large diffusion-transformer model that is capable of restoring videos with any resolution in a single step, <br> w/o relying on any additional diffusion prior.</strong>
+<strong>SeedVR2 is a one-step large diffusion-transformer model that is capable of restoring videos with any resolution in a single step, w/o relying on any additional diffusion prior.</strong>

 <div style="width: 100%; text-align: center; margin:auto;">
     <img style="width:100%" src="assets/teaser.png">